 For tax purposes, the Fund is classified as a portfolio investment entity (PIE).
 Income taxation expense includes both the current year's provision and the income tax effects of temporary differences (if any).

-Since the Fund became a PIE there have been no temporary differences.
 The Fund is not registered for Goods and Services Tax.

 k.
 Statement of Cash Flows

 The following are the definitions of the terms used in the Statement of Cash Flows: